-- complete all course readings; - arrive on time and prepared for class meetings and conferences; - participate in discussions online and in-class; - draft, revise and submit all course projects; - submit a Midterm and Final Portfolio including the work you've done for the class; - submit all drafts, projects and work on time (day/hour that it is due; no credit is given for late drafts; late papers will normally be docked one letter grade per day, unless you get my approval for an extension before the due date).
+- complete all course readings; - arrive on time and prepared for class meetings and conferences; - participate in discussions online and in-class;

+- draft, revise and submit all course projects; - review your peers' work regularly and have your own work reviewed; - submit a Midterm and Final Portfolio including the work you've done for the class; - submit all drafts, projects and work on time (day/hour that it is due; no credit is given for late drafts; late papers will normally be docked one letter grade per day, unless you get my approval for an extension before the due date).

 If, at any time, you have questions or concerns about your ability to fulfill the expectations for this course, please contact me.
-I aim to help you succeed in the course, and together we can resolve most issues that may come up.
+I aim to help you succeed in the course, and together we can resolve any issue that may come up.